Six Nations Championship: Records

 Ireland's Johnny Sexton holds the record for most points in the competition, with 566.
 England's Jonny Wilkinson holds the records for individual points in one match (35 points against Italy in 2001) and one season with 89 (scored in 2001).
+Wales’s Dan Biggar holds the record for highest successful kick percentage at 85% (minimum of 50 kicks attempted).

-The record for tries in a match is held by George Campbell Lindsay, who scored five tries for Scotland against Wales in 1887.
-England's Cyril Lowe, Scotland's Ian Smith and France's Louis Bielle-Biarrey jointly hold the record for tries in one season with 8 (Lowe in 1914, Smith in 1925, Bielle-Biarrey in 2025).
+The record for tries in a match is held by George Campbell Lindsay, who scored five tries for Scotland against Wales in 1887.France's Louis Bielle-Biarrey holds the record for tries in one tournament with 9 in 2026.
 Ireland's Brian O'Driscoll has the Championship record for tries with 26.

 The record for appearances is held by Sergio Parisse of Italy, with 69 appearances, between 2004 and 2019.

 The most points scored by a team in one match was 80 points, scored by England against Italy in 2001.
 England also scored the most points in a season in 2001 with 229.
-France scored the most tries in a season, with 30 in 2025.
+France scored the most tries in a season, with 30 both in 2025 and 2026.
 Wales hold the record for fewest tries conceded during a season in the Six Nations era, conceding only 2 in 5 games in 2008, but the 1977 Grand Slam-winning France team did not concede a try in their four matches.
 Wales hold the record for the longest time without conceding a try, at 358 minutes in the 2013 tournament.